Table of Contents

-Students with physical disabilities are encouraged to contact the Office of Student Disability Services in Zimmermann Hall before classes start or as early as possible.
+Students with physical disabilities are encouraged to contact the Office of Student Disability Services in the Memorial Student Center before classes start or as early as possible.
 The office will work with the course instructor and the student to arrange for reasonable accommodations.
 Students are required at their own expense to provide documentation verifying disability.

 The general definition of a student with a disability is any person who has “a physical or mental impairment which substantially limits one or more of such person’s activities, and any person who has a history of, or is regarded as having, such an impairment.”

 Located on the lower level of the Frederick Madison Smith Library (Room 16), the Graceland University Writing Center provides a supportive, welcoming environment where students enrolled in all academic programs can work on improving both general writing skills and specific writing assignments.
 Supported by tutors—experienced readers trained to assist at any stage of the writing process—students can learn to become effective writers.

 The Writing Center offers both face-to-face tutoring (for on-campus students) and online tutoring (for distance learners).
 Students are encouraged to schedule appointments by calling (641-784-5077), by signing up (Tutoring Schedule posted by the Writing Center door), or by emailing (WritingCenter@graceland.edu).

 For additional information, student writers are invited to visit the Writing Center on My Graceland.